gccostabr/pi-monitor/README.md

 It will create a Docker builder image, and the build process will use that to run the compilation process inside this container.
 The result will be a file called `pi-monitor`, that should be copied to the Pi.

+### Running on the Pi

+While we don't have a way to start as a service, I am using this command to start it:
+`nohup sudo ./pi-monitor >/dev/null 2>&1 &`

 ### Configuration files examples:

 The folder `./examples` contains examples for the configurations that were used in this project.